mangr3n/cyclow/README.md

 ```

 ## <a name="renderer"></a> Renderer
 A renderer is just a component factory.
-It creates a component that takes a [Virtual DOM Element](#virtual-dom-element) as a input and it converts into a Real DOM Element and it updates the HTML document. **cyclow** uses [snabbdom](https://github.com/snabbdom/snabbdom) as default renderer.
+It creates a component that takes a [Virtual DOM Element](#virtual-dom-element) as an input and it converts into a Real DOM Element and it updates the HTML document. **cyclow** uses [snabbdom](https://github.com/snabbdom/snabbdom) as default renderer.

 A renderer is a function that it takes `target`, that the DOM element id where you want to insert into the Virtual DOM Element.
 If you don't specify `target`, cyclow will append the app at the end of body.